TrainTheTrainer/HighSchool/it/materiale/3-le-verifiche-come-tecniche-didattiche.md

   - administer a diagnostic questionnaire.
 In preparing a diagnostic questionnaire, be aware of the difference between "declarative knwoledge" (knowing **what**) and " procedural knowledge (knowing **how** and **when** to apply various procedures, methods, theories, etc.).
 A questionnaire would be sufficient to assess "declarative knowledge".
 Solving a small exercise may help test "procedural knowledge".
   - administer a self-assessment questionnaire.
 Self-assessment may be a problem because students may not be able to accurately assess their abilities.
 Generally, people tend to overestimate their knowledge and skills.
 Accuracy improves when the response options are clear and tied to speciic concepts or behaviours.
 Example in Amborse et al. (2010) Appendix A.
 - **strategies to help learners recognise inappropriate prior knowledge.** If the students are explicitely taught the conditions and contexts in which knowledge is applicable (and inapplicable) it can help them avoid applying prior knowledge inappropriately (example: Python "methods").
-  - make a list of kewords essential to the topic you are teaching and ask learners to classify terms introduced in a session at the end of the session.
+  - make a list of keywords essential to the topic you are teaching and ask learners to classify terms introduced in a session at the end of the session.
 Example: pin to the classoroom wall cards with Python categories (modules, built-in functions, methods, data types, etc), write Python terms to cards and ask learners to pin cards with Python terms under the correct category while telling aloud why they are putting that term in that category.
 - **strategies to highlight inaccurate prior knowledge.** Inaccurate prior knowledge can be corrected fairly easily if it consists of relatively isolated ideas or beliefs that are not embedded in larger conceptual models (for example, the belief that Pluto is a planet).
-Some kinds of inaccurate prior knowledge - called *misconceptions* - are remarkably resitant to correction. *Misconceptions* are models or theories that are deeply embedded in students' thinking (e.g. the notion that objects of different masses fall at different rates, "folk psychology" myths such as that blind people have more sensitive hearingthan sighted people, or that seasons depend on the distance of the Earth from the Sun).
+Some kinds of inaccurate prior knowledge - called *misconceptions* - are remarkably resitant to correction. *Misconceptions* are models or theories that are deeply embedded in students' thinking (e.g. the notion that objects of different masses fall at different rates, "folk psychology" myths such as that blind people have more sensitive hearing than sighted people, or that seasons depend on the distance of the Earth from the Sun).
 Misconceptions are difficult to refute for a number of reasons: 1) many of them have been reinforced over time and across multiple contexts; 2) they often include accurate - as well as inaccurate - elements, thus students may not recognise their flaws; 3) in many cases, they may allow for successful explanation and prediction in a number of everyday circumstances.
   - Administer MCQs with distractors (see below).

 ####2) to promote peer instruction and content delivery